SherG/cool-iron/blog/seo-set-forget.md

 * If there's a checkout feature, is it easy to use?
 * If you're selling products, is there a clear, easy-to-find return policy?

+Don't let issues lie dormant.
+I've seen some cases where the only contact function on a website had been broken for years.
+No business with this level of neglect can survive.

+### Images

+How your image files are named can impact SEO.

 Also beware of image file sizes.
 For example, if you are blogging regularly and adding images with large file sizes to each page, that can weigh down your speed.
 (See our tips for <a href="/optimize-images">optimizing images</a>.)

-Don't let issues lie dormant.
-I've seen some cases where the only contact function on a website had been broken for years.
-No business with this level of neglect can survive.

 ## DIY SEO or hire a pro?